Broadpoint

 BroadPoint Communications was a US telecommunications company in the late 1990s offering free long-distance calling supported by advertising, a service the company called "Sponsored Communications."
 Perry Kamel was founder and CEO of the company, based in Landover, Maryland.
-Thomas Hurkmans, president of DQE Enterprises, at the time, was the initial finanancier of this business, and utilized Pittsburgh as its first test market, working closely with Duquesne Light, the local electric utility.
-BroadPoint users would sign up online for the company's FreeWay service by filling out a questionnaire.
+Thomas Hurkmans, president of DQE Enterprises, at the time, was the initial financier of this business.
+Pittsburgh was BroadPoint's first test market, with the company partnering with Duquesne Light, the local electric utility, to begin offering services in April 1998.

+BroadPoint's FreeWay service was launched nationally in January 1999.
+BroadPoint users would sign up online for the company's FreeWay service by filling out a personal information questionnaire.
 To make calls, users dialed the BroadPoint toll-free number, then entered their PIN, followed by the desired number.
 Users could then earn minutes of calling time by listening to brief advertisements, five to fifteen seconds in length, targeted to their interests and location.
 GEICO was a frequent advertiser.
 However, the minutes earned could not be carried over to another call, so users would sometimes accrue many minutes of free calling, only to lose them when their intended party was busy or did not answer.
 Perhaps because of such shortcomings, the FreeWay service soon ended.
 The company filed for Chapter 7 liquidation in January 2002.
 Broadpoint's former URL is no longer associated with the company, and is now made up only of advertising links.
 Kamel went on to become CEO of Maxamine, a Web analysis company.

 A similar service in Sweden, GratisTel, interrupted calls periodically for advertising, and was similarly short-lived.